suadev/InlineCssParser/README.md

 Supporting .html, .aspx and .cshtml file formats.

-Just right click on a html file source code and extract all inline styles into a seperate css file.
+Just right click on a html file source code and extract all inline styles into a separate css file.
 See the attached screenshots below.

 I am planning to add html beautification feature on following days.